gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Hello?" she called.
 Suddenly frightened,
-she turned around and squeaked as a troll dropped out of the tree onto the path.
+she turned and then squeaked as a troll dropped out of the tree onto the path.

 It wasn't the one with the scar on her leg.
 This one was bigger and male,